 How the targeted combination of different bacterial cultures influences the effect of a preparation

-1. Successful settlement
+1. Successful colonization

 -